logicmonitor/lm-powershell-module/Documentation/Build-LMFilter.md

 ### None.
 You cannot pipe objects to this command.
 ## OUTPUTS

-### Returns a success message if the logoff is completed successfully.
+### [String] Returns a PowerShell filter expression when using -PassThru.
 ## NOTES
-You must run Connect-LMAccount before running this command.
+The filter expression is saved to the global $LMFilter variable.

 ## RELATED LINKS